lejla004/LibraryMan/README.md

 Description

 Library management system is simple application designed to  help library managers to manage data in library.
+It allows users to search for books, track  borrowing activities, and receive overdue notifications.
+It enables administrators to manage inventories and user accounts efficiently, reducing human error and improving access to resources through automation.

 Table of contents